organicmaps/organicmaps.github.io/content/_index.md

 The app is free for everyone.
 Please [donate](@/donate/index.md) to support us!

-To donate immediately, click a preferred payment method icon below:
+To donate conveniently, click on your preferred payment method icon below:

 {{ donate_buttons() }}